Search with home returns provides advantage under high uncertainty: Conclusions and outlook

-\textbf{Conclusions and outlook.} Home-range search is a process that is widely observed in nature, but its analysis has so far been extremely challenging.
-We developed a theoretical framework for home-range search and used it to show that solutions to the home-rage problem can always be given in terms of solutions to the corresponding free-range problem.
-The latter are known for a plethora of cases as first-passage time problems have been studied for decades; but even when this is not the case, the framework developed herein can still be useful as it reduces a complicated problem to a much simpler one.
+Search with home returns is widely observed in nature, but its analysis has so far been challenging.
+We developed a theoretical framework for this process and used it to show that solutions to first-passage problems with home-returns can always be given in terms of solutions to the corresponding free-range first-passage problems, i.e., those without home returns.
+The latter are known for a plethora of cases as first-passage time problems have been studied for decades; but even when this is not the case, the framework developed herein is still useful as it reduces a complicated problem to a much simpler one.
 Most importantly, our framework reveals a simple, and universal, phase-diagram for search.
-This, in turn, can be used to decide under which circumstances home-range search is preferable to free-range search.
+This, in turn, can be used to decide under which circumstances search with home returns is preferable to free-range search.

+Our framework advances the field of first-passage under restart in several directions.
+First and foremost, it allows for a realistic description of restart by accounting for non-instantaneous and space-time coupled returns.
+To this end, the searcher's return time was allowed to be an arbitrary function of its position at the restart moment, which naturally couples returns to the underlying stochastic motion.
+The latter can be general, which is also true for the distributions of restart and home-waiting times.
+Thus, our framework is applicable to a large variety of stochastic search processes, in arbitrary dimensions, and generally shaped domains that contain either single or multiple targets.
+Specifically, we provided general results for the mean [Eqs. (\ref{MFPT-1}) and (\ref{MFPT-2})] and distribution [Eqs. (\ref{LT-genericR_main}) and (\ref{TR-Laplace-transform})] of the first-passage time of a search process with home returns, and further demonstrated how these results apply to several case studies of interest.